Oso-de-Oro/quant/README.md

 # quant
-Scripts for algo trading, most for use with the Quantopian backtester
+Scripts created for algorithmic trading on Quantopian